 Fund Development, Finance, Government Affairs, Land Protection, Land Stewardship, Safety, Membership and Outreach and Water Quality

 Lake Ambassadors not only help promote our mission, but they serve as champions of Walloon!
 The purpose of the Lake Ambassador Program is to bring the neighbors of Walloon together.
-The five pillars of the program are communication, awareness, participation, community, and, most importantly, having fun.
+The five pillars are communication, awareness, participation, community, and having fun.